-Matt Dickinson is an award-winning writer and filmmaker with a passion for climbing and adventure.
+Matt DickinsonMatt Dickinson is an award-winning writer and filmmaker with a passion for climbing and adventure.
 During his filmmaking career he has worked as a director/cameraman for National Geographic television, the Discovery Channel, the BBC and Channel 4.
 His film projects have taken him to Antarctica, Africa and the Himalaya, often in the company of the world’s leading climbers and expeditioners.
 Recently Matt has started writing fiction for teenage readers.
 His Everest Files trilogy has inspired his popular school tour and creative-writing programme, the Everest Reading Challenge, which has seen him travel across the UK and abroad, where a new generation of adventurers have been inspired by his film-making experiences, his expeditions to Antarctica and his climb to the summit of Everest.

 Sarah Mussi is an award-winning author of children’s and young adults’ fiction.
 Her first novel, The Door of No Return, won the Glen Dimplex Children’s Book Award and was shortlisted for the Branford Boase Award.
 Riot won the Lancashire Book of the Year Award 2015.
 Sarah is the current Chair of Children’s Writers and Illustrators in South London.
-Her latest book, Here Be Dragons: The Snowdonia Chronicles, has inspired a new creative-writing programme, The Snowdonia Reading Challenge, which is designed to develop literacy among reluctant readers.
+Her latest book, Here be Dragons: The Snowdonia Chronicles, has inspired a new creative-writing programme, The Snowdonia Reading Challenge, which is designed to develop literacy among reluctant readers.
 Her talk covers the fact and the fiction behind the legends surrounding the dragons of Wales and the tales of Merlin.
 It provides a unique insight in the mythology of Snowdonia, and draws on Sarah’s experiences gathered from a lifetime’s passion for all things magical and mysterious.
-Her PowerPoint presentation also looks at some of the more amazing archaeological sites in Wales that are visited in Here Be Dragons and the mythical monsters and local legends that inspired her book.
+Her PowerPoint presentation also looks at some of the more amazing archaeological sites in Wales that are visited in Here be Dragons and the mythical monsters and local legends that inspired her book.